Blog

 Dedicated server speeding past cloud VMs on data highway.

 • Take care of licensing ahead of time.
-Check audit cores and user counts; then make a decision on whether to reuse licenses with SA or purchase new packs.
+Audit cores and user counts; then decide whether to reuse licenses with SA or purchase new packs.

 Automated tooling is beneficial.
-Query Store retains the plans before the upgrade, and you can override to an old plan in case a regression is observed.
-Distributed Replay or Workload Tools may be used to record production traffic and replay it onto a test clone, revealing surprises well before go-live.
-Finally, maintain a rollback strategy: once a database connects to 2022, the engine cannot be rolled back, so only perform a compressed copy-only backup before migrating.
+Query Store retains the plans before the upgrade when it is enabled, and you can override to an old plan in case a regression is observed.
+Because Microsoft has deprecated Distributed Replay in SQL Server 2022, use a current workload replay tool, application-level test harness, or captured production traces replayed in a supported lab workflow.
+Finally, maintain a rollback strategy: after a database is upgraded to 2022, it cannot be attached back to an older engine version, so take a compressed copy-only backup before migrating.
 Storage is cheap, but downtime is not.

 Ready to Modernize Your Data Platform?